raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_3.md

 ## Recording data with your program

-Any files created by you code should have sensible, informative names.
-Only use letters, numbers, hyphens (-) or underscores (\_) in your filenames.
-Do Not use spaces in filenames as this can cause problems when transferring files between computers.
+Any files your program creates should have sensible, informative names.
+Only use letters, numbers, hyphens (-), or underscores (\_) in your file names. **Do not use spaces** in file names, because spaces can cause problems when the files are transferred between computers.

 Your program should collect and store experimental data.
 These measurements should be written to a file in the current working directory called `data01.csv`.